temporalio/proposals/ruby/phase-1.md

 While some other SDKs combine these two constructs into one with a broader interface we think that these are different enough concepts that deserve first-class separation.
 Otherwise implementing Codecs becomes a tricky task where each Codec needs to be aware of all the Converters available.

+We also considered hiding the `Composite` converter from the SDK users and only allow them to provide concrete converters.
+This was rejected because there might be a use-case when a top-level converter needs to be fully replaced.